72,308 People Currently Experience Homelessness in LA County

 65 Million Forcibly Displaced and 1 Billion Dwelling in Slums

-According to the United Nations High Commissioner for Refugees (UNHCR), an annual average of 21.5 million people have been forcibly displaced by weather-related events – such as floods, storms, wildfires and extreme temperatures – since 2008.
+According to the UNCHR, over the past 10 years 250 million people have been misplaced due to weather related disasters.
 These numbers are expected to surge in coming decades with forecasts from international thinktank the IEP predicting that 1.2 billion people could be displaced globally by 2050 due to climate change and natural disasters.

-1.6 billion people live in floating slums or substandard housing globally and 100 million are homeless (source)
+1.1 billion people live in slums or substandard housing globally and 100 million are homeless globally.

 LifeArk is designed to be a tool that will support the community comprehensively, enabling sustainable transformation.

-Displaced persons spend more than 16 years living as refugees in temporary shelters (UNHCR)
+In 2025, displaced persons spend more than 16 years living as refugees in temporary shelters.

 Two-thirds of the global refugee population – over 10 million refugees – live in protracted refugee situations in 30 countries.